A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: BIAS-VARIANCE DECOMPOSITIONS FOR GENERATIVE ENSEMBLES

 We consider multiple synthetic datasets $D_s^{1:m}$, each of which is used to train an instance of a predictive model $g$.
 These models are combined into an ensemble $\hat{g}$ by averaging, so

 We allow $g$ to be random, so $g$ can for example internally select among several predictive models to use randomly.

-We assume that the synthetic datasets are generated by first i.i.d.\ sampling parameters $\theta_{1:m} | D_r$ given the real data, and then sampling synthetic datasets $D_s^i \sim p(D_s | \theta_i)$ given the parameters.
+We assume that each synthetic dataset $D_s^i$ is generated from a generator with parameters $\theta_i$, and that each generator is run with an independent random seed, so generations are independent given the parameters $\theta_{1:m}$.
+We also assume that each generator is trained on the real data $D_r$ with an independent random seed, and there are no other dependencies between the training processes besides the real data, so the $\theta_i$ are i.i.d. given $D_r$.
 This is how synthetic datasets are sampled in DGE~\citep{vanbreugelSyntheticDataReal2023}, where $\theta_i$ are the parameters of the generative neural network from independent training runs.
 This also encompasses bootstrapping, where $\theta_i$ would be the real dataset\footnote{The $\theta_i$ random variables are i.i.d.\ if they are deterministically equal.}, and $p(D_s | \theta_i)$ is the bootstrapping.

 We will also consider a more general setting that applies to some differentially private synthetic data generators that do not fit into this setting in Section~\ref{sec:mse-decomposition-dp}.
-In Appendix~\ref{sec:mse-decomposition-non-iid}, we consider settings without the i.i.d.\ assumption.
+In Appendix~\ref{sec:mse-decomposition-non-iid}, we consider settings without the i.i.d.\ assumptions.